RN Diploma vs. ADN vs. BSN Degree: What’s the Difference?

 Salary Potential for RNs with ADN vs. BSN Degrees

 An ADN is a two-year nursing degree that leads to becoming an RN.
-The RN credential is more than holding the degree: It includes earning an RN diploma, ADN, or BSN degree, passing the NCLEX, and completing state licensing requirements.
+Yet, to become an RN, you’ll need more than a degree.
+RNs must earn an RN diploma, ADN, or BSN degree, apply for nursing licensure in their state, provide all the required documents, and pass the NCLEX-RN to get their license.